Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 This is highly context-dependent, but in general, PRs should always be small enough that the following are true:

-- The PR represents a conceptually coherent set of changes.
+- The PR represents a conceptually coherent set of changes.\*
 - A reviewer can understand and review the PR in a single sitting (i.e., a few hours or less).

 PRs that don't follow these guidelines are more difficult for reviewers to understand and provide meaningful feedback on.
 In addition, large PRs tend to slow down the review process, as reviewers may need to spread their review over multiple days.
 Slow review processes are also troublesome for PR authors, as they make it more difficult to continue developing the code and they increase the chances of merge conflicts or other problems when the PR is eventually merged (see the section below on "keeping PRs up-to-date" about how to mitigate these problems).

 If you find that your PR is growing too large, you can always break it up into several smaller PRs that can be reviewed independently.
 Please reach out to the software team if you need help with this.

+\*It is usually acceptable to include a limited number of "drive-by" changes that are unrelated to the main changes made in the PR, as long as they are minor enough that they don't overlap with the main changes or "clutter" the PR in a way that makes it hard to review.
+It is customary to list these drive-bys in the PR description, so that the reviewer is not surprised or confused by the inclusion of unrelated changes in the PR.

 ### Whom should I request a review from?